Skip to content Skip to site navigation

 Where will cameras be installed?

 Cameras will be installed at entrances to buildings and in other areas where a security assessment has identified a risk to safety or property.
-Conspicuous, standardized signage must be posted where cameras are installed.
+Conspicuous, standardized signage must be posted where permanent cameras are installed.

-Where will they not be?
+Where will they not be utilized?

 How far can the cameras see?